mohitjain/mohitjain/_posts/2012-10-20-always-add-db-index.md

 end
 {% endhighlight %}

-By default, rails does not add indexes automatically for foreign key, you should add indexes by yourself.
+By default, Rails does not add indexes automatically for foreign key, you should add indexes by yourself.

 ##Refactor